Balance cholesterol using healthy lifestyle:

 What is High blood pressure?

 High blood pressure is a chronic medical condition characterizes by elevated blood pressure in the artery.
 Blood pressure is the force exerted by the blood against the walls of the arteries and it is measured in mmHg (millimeters of mercury).
+Hypertension occurs when the pressure in the arteries is constantly higher than normal.
+Heart attacks occur from inflammation in your arteries and high blood pressure if it is poorly managed.

+When you have poor circulation due to inactivity or have a diet high in sugar and salt and lacking in plants, fruits, nuts and seeds, the endothelial cells in your arteries get damaged.
 Additionally, Inflammation sets in, as it is the body’s natural response to cellular damage which constricts the arteries and reduces blood flow.
 Your blood also thickens and because of these you have high blood pressure.

 Over a period of time, this inflammation keeps blood pressure high, which can form clots in your brain, arteries and any part of your body and lead to a stroke, paralysis or cardiac arrest.
+Thyroid gland function, liver detox and cholesterol are connected together.
+To know more on how to heal thyroid function by balancing cholesterol, read this article, https://sparklinglifestyle.in/heal-the-thyroid-gland/

-Lifestyle changes to keep your heart healthy; –
+Lifestyle changes to keep your heart healthy:

 (1) You must correct your vitamin D level.
 The UVB rays of the sun interact with cholesterol in your body to make Vitamin D. If you are deficient in vitamin D, your liver gets a signal to produce more cholesterol.
 So, sometimes fixing your vitamin D deficiency requires to prevent the excess production of cholesterol.